profile picture

 Teaching experience

 I have been teaching and mentoring students for over 5 years!
 I first helped students learn about research while working as a lab manager at Yale University.
-As a PhD student at the University of Toronto, I work as a Teaching Assistant for courses such as Intro to Development, and Social Psychology.
+As a PhD student at the University of Toronto, I work as a Course Instuctor and Teaching Assistant for courses such as Intro to Developmental Psychology, and Social Psychology.
 Additionally, I work with undergraduate students through the Research Opportunities Program, where I assist students in developing new research questions, conducting literature reviews, developing methods and stimuli, and analyzing data.
 I've helped students develop research posters, presentations, proposals, and papers.
-Finally, through the Summer Psychology Research Initiative at UofT, I work with high school students to develop research proposals about areas they're interested in.
+Finally, through the Summer Psychology Research Initiative (SPRINT) at UofT, I work with high school students to develop research proposals about areas they're interested in.

 Credentials